HendrikW/vending_machine/README.md

 * shouldn't use sqlite in any production setting (even probably should use PostgreSQL/MySQL in development teams). for prototyping sqlite is fine I guess

 * probably want to use serializers for json responses, or a gem like https://github.com/rails/jbuilder (instead of overriding `as_json`)

+* add meaningful error messages for the case the user gets deleted from the database but the token is still being used with that `user_id`